 Academic Purpose: When applying for a position in an academic circle you will certainly need a Curriculum Vitae (CV) which is a more detailed document.
 Medical professionals also need a CV which contains amongst other things their educational background and publications.

-Now that you know the difference between CV and Resume, start now in creating that awesome profile that will make you stand out among your peers.
+Now that you know what CV and Resume are, their difference, and when to use them.
+You can begin creating that awesome profile that will make you stand out among your peers.